Super Bowl XXXVIII: New England Patriots

 Despite their victory in Super Bowl XXXVI after the 2001 season, the Patriots stumbled early in 2002, recorded a 9–7 record, and failed to make the playoffs.

-Then, New England seemed to implode before the 2003 season ever started.
+Then, the Patriots seemed to implode before the 2003 season ever started.
 Five days before their opening game against the Buffalo Bills, Pro Bowl safety Lawyer Milloy, one of the Patriots' defensive leaders, was unexpectedly cut by the team after refusing to restructure his contract.
-The move devastated many of the New England players, while Milloy immediately signed with the Bills two days later.
-With the Patriots seemingly in emotional disarray, Buffalo defeated New England, 31–0, with Milloy forcing an interception and recording one sack and five tackles.
+The move devastated many of the Patriots players, while Milloy immediately signed with the Bills two days later.
+With the Patriots seemingly in emotional disarray, the Bills defeated the Patriots, 31–0, with Milloy forcing an interception and recording one sack and five tackles.

 However, after a 2–2 start, the Patriots ended up winning their last 12 games to earn a league-best 14–2 record.

 Tom Brady, the Super Bowl XXXVI MVP, had become the team's permanent starter in 2002 after quarterback Drew Bledsoe left the team.
 Brady had a solid season in 2003, completing 317 out of 527 (60.2 percent) of his passes for 3,620 yards and 23 touchdowns, with only 12 interceptions.
 His primary weapon was second year wide receiver Deion Branch, who had for 803 receiving yards.
 Another key contributor was wide receiver David Givens, who filled in for the injured starter David Patten.
 Givens recorded 510 receiving yards and six touchdowns.
 Other weapons in the passing game included veteran wide receiver Troy Brown, who had 472 receiving yards, four touchdowns, and 293 yards returning punts, and tight end Daniel Graham with 409 receiving yards, and four touchdowns.
 Rookie receiver Bethel Johnson returned ranked second in the NFL with a 28.2 yards per return average on kickoffs, with a return touchdown, while also having for 209 receiving yards and two touchdowns.